 You should hire a family lawyer anytime you are petitioned to show up in family court.
 If you are initiating a case, having legal representation is just as important.
 Failing to secure legal representation may mean that you miss deadlines or important opportunities.
 A lawyer can explain your options and the potential outcomes of those options.
 Legal advice also protects your interests and keeps you from making mistakes that are hard to fix.

-Family lawyers are worth it when your case affects your home, children, or finances.
+Family lawyers are worth it when your family law case affects your home, children, or finances.
 Trying to manage legal matters on your own can lead to serious problems.
 A lawyer can explain the rules and laws and speak for you in court.
 Lawyers are advocates for your rights and interests who understand how the courts work and how to further your goals through negotiations or litigation if needed.

 The difference between a family law attorney and a divorce attorney is that a family law attorney provides services for a wide range of domestic matters, while a divorce attorney primarily focuses on representing individuals going through a divorce.
 Family law is a broad area of law that includes divorce, child custody, adoption, child support, and more.